Engineering Chair in Entrepreneurship

 Research InterestsEntrepreneurship; technology innovation and commercialization; translational research; numerical simulation; image processing and analysis

-Dr. Carlos Bazan received his PhD in Computational Science from San Diego State University & Claremont Graduate University in San Diego, California.
-Also from San Diego State University, he received an MSc in Business Administration, Finance.
-Dr. Bazan also holds an MSc in Numerical Methods from the Polytechnic University of Catalonia in Barcelona, Spain; and an MBA and BSc in Engineering from the Catholic University of Asuncion in Asuncion Paraguay.
+Dr. Carlos Bazan received his PhD in computational science from San Diego State University and Claremont Graduate University in San Diego, California.
+Also from San Diego State University, he received an M.Sc. in business administration, finance.
+Dr. Bazan also holds an M.Sc. in numerical methods from the Polytechnic University of Catalonia in Barcelona, Spain; and an MBA and B.Sc. in engineering from the Catholic University of Asuncion in Asuncion Paraguay.

-Before moving to Canada, Dr. Bazan was Adjunct Professor of Computational Science at San Diego State University and Research Scientist at the Rees-Stealy Research Foundation Laboratory.
+Before moving to Canada, Dr. Bazan was an adjunct professor of computational science at San Diego State University and a research scientist at the Rees-Stealy Research Foundation Laboratory.
 As part of his appointment, he managed several research and academic projects and coordinated the Computational Science Research Center’s Visualization Laboratory, the Professional Science Master’s (PSM) program, and the Applied Computational Science and Engineering Student Support (ACSESS) program.
 The PSM program operates in partnership with industry and is designed to allow students to pursue advanced training in science and mathematics, while simultaneously developing workplace skills highly valued by employers.
 The ACSESS program is designed to build strong partnership with local businesses and become a significant computational science consulting resource.
-His teaching assignment included several graduate courses such as Engineering Economy, Mathematical Modeling, Computational Imaging, and Organizational Development.
+His teaching assignment included several graduate courses such as engineering economy, mathematical modeling, computational imaging and organizational development.

 Outside of academia, Dr. Bazan has extensive C-level management experience in both the for-profit and nonprofit business worlds.
 He worked for Pangea Foundation as Chief Financial Officer and Member of the Board of Directors for several years.
 Pangea is the leader in Nonprofit Visual Intelligence® and helps bring the scalable, enterprise-class software that drives the innovation of the world’s mega-corporations to over 2000 nonprofit organizations of all sizes.
 During his tenure as Pangea’s CFO, he helped transform the organization’s business model from grant-based to subscription-based enterprise (SaaS).
-Dr. Bazan also spent many years as a serial entrepreneur and working for energy companies such as TEXACO and Solpar/Grupo Beta as both Member of the Board of Directors and Chief Financial Officer.
+Dr. Bazan also spent many years as a serial entrepreneur and working for energy companies such as TEXACO and Solpar/Grupo Beta as both member of the board of directors and as chief financial officer.

 - NIH/NIW Pre-Doctoral Fellow, sponsored by San Diego State University